rxstack/rxstack/packages/platform/README.md

 ####  <a name="testing-operations"> Operation Testing
 We are going to use integration tests.
 You just need to get the `definition` from the `kernel`.

-> There is not need of running server.
+> There is no need of running server.

 ```typescript
 import 'reflect-metadata';